Discusworp 65, 6225 XP Maastricht, Limburg, Netherlands

 Campus and Facilities

 UWCM campus is located in a very green and leafy part of Maastricht, close to the city centre.
 The site is surrounded by sports fields, a nature reserve and modern housing.
-Students live on residences across three buildings consisting of three floors, each comprised of six rooms.
+DP and CP students live on residences across three buildings consisting of three floors, each comprised of six rooms.
 Every room hosts four students, of different nationalities, so it is a lively setting.
 Each floor has a common room, study room, laundry room and kitchenette and is supported by a Residence Mentor who lives in an apartment adjacent to the floors.